tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 The scope of each BDQ Core Test is largely provided by the bdqffdq:Specification.
 The [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) used in the Specification are included in the "Information Elements".
 The Specification also includes references to external (to the Darwin Core standard: Wieczorek et al. 2012) authorities that are required to implement the Test, for example, references to an ISO standard.
 Such authoritative references are listed under "Source Authority" with a link to the authority and optionally, a link to a specific online resource required for the implementation of the Test.

 Each BDQ Core Test is defined to operate on a SingleRecord or a MultiRecord.
-The framework allows for MultiRecord Tests able to identify outliers within a data set, or other Tests that look across data values in a MultiRecord to evaluate data quality.
+The Framework allows for MultiRecord Tests able to identify outliers within a data set, or other Tests that look across data values in a MultiRecord to evaluate data quality.
 No BDQ Core Tests have been defined to use data in other records within a data set to evaluate the quality of data in a SingleRecord.
 The only MultiRecord Tests included in BDQ Core accumulate the outputs of other Tests.

 ### 2.2 Types of Tests (non-normative)